Molesmalo/StarWarsMod4AirMash/Extensions-part5.md

 In part 5, you will learn:

-- How to build super simple themes with almost no coding.
-- Assets and Textures used by AirMash.
-- A little about how AirMash's graphics work.
+- AirMash graphics and layers.
+- Loading your own files and textures.
+- Replacing the CSS file.
+- Using your own audio files.

 &nbsp;

 # A graphics library called PixiJS

-Before we start building our first Theme, we should take a look at how AirMash's graphics are built.
+We will start this part by taking a look at how AirMash's graphics are built.

 AirMash uses an open source JavaScript graphics library called [PixiJS](http://www.pixijs.com/) to render its graphics.
 As Pixi's page put it: